I-Land: Concept

-Twenty-three trainees are brought to a complex (called the I-Land) in the middle of nowhere surrounded by a luscious green forest for 113 days.
+Twenty-two (twenty-three until episode 6) trainees are brought to a complex, called the I-Land, in the middle of nowhere surrounded by a lush green forest for 113 days.
 The trainees will live together in the three-floor complex with modern living spaces, gym, dance studios, item room (for storage), and individual practice rooms; however, only 12 contestants can stay at any one time.
 The others will be on the "Ground", a simple building with a dance studio and dining area, and will have to commute to and from the I-Land building every day at set times.
 The two living spaces are connected by a gate and stage, where their skills will be evaluated.
 A key part of the show's concept is that both the participants' and producers' votes play a heavy role, as they decide who stays in I-Land and who goes to the Ground.
 Although the I-Land only accommodates 12 trainees, the trainees may be dropped and demoted to the Ground and promptly be replaced by trainees from the Ground.

 While the show primarily focuses on the trainees and producers votes, the audience can vote on who remains in the I-Land in the last part of part one of the show.
 Based on the results, any trainees in the Ground will be eliminated.
 From there, the I-Landers will compete among themselves in the second part of the series to determine who will debut in the final seven-member group.
 In the second part, only the producers and audience can vote.
 Thus, the show was originally supposed to focus on trainee and producer votes without much audience influence, but in part 2 of the show, the trainees did not vote at all, and global votes were introduced.

 Actor Namkoong Min served as I-Land's official host, commentator and narrator.
 The contestants were evaluated by main producer Bang Si-hyuk, CEO of Big Hit Music, as well as South Korean singer Rain and rapper Zico, both of whom rose to prominence in K-pop and K-hip hop, respectively, in the early 21st century.
 Rain and Zico will also mentor the trainees.

 A first in South Korean survival programs, Big Brother-style live cameras display multi-camera footage from inside the I-Land and Ground in a one-hour, video on demand segment called I-LAND Cam.
 New videos released every Monday, Wednesday, Friday, and Saturday on the Weverse app and its website.
 In the last week of the show, I-LAND Cam streamed live in real-time, every day for one hour starting at 6PM KST; on the final day, for the final episode, I-LAND Cams streamed live starting at 5AM KST.